trombik/ansible-role-hostname/README.md

 `hostname`, but the domain name does not belong to system configuration.
 It belongs to DNS.
 A system cannot _belong_ to a domain (exceptions: Active Directory).
 You cannot set FQDN with this role.
 Use DNS or `trombik.hosts` to make FQDN work on the host.

-## Backward compatibility
+However, BSDs allow users to set FQDN in `rc.conf(5)`.
+BSDs' behaviours are different from others when `hostname` is short one, and DNS record for the name is available.
+In that case, use `hostname_fqdn`.

 Previous versions of the role allow users to set FQDN in some OSes.
 The role reverts to old behaviour if `hostname_fqdn` is defined.